tpschock/QR/README.md

 [qr-code-generator.com](https://www.qr-code-generator.com/) or
 [Google's own QR tool](https://qr.io/)) and print it on that property's sign.
 Each sign gets a different code pointing at its own listing.

+## Restricting the directory page

+The `/` directory (which lists and lets people search every property) can be put behind a simple username/password prompt, while every individual property page (`/<slug>`) stays completely open — that split matters since QR codes on signs need to work with no login at all, but you may not want anyone who finds your domain to be able to browse your whole portfolio.

+To turn it on, add two environment variables in Vercel (**Settings → Environment Variables**):
+- `DIRECTORY_USER` — any username you choose
+- `DIRECTORY_PASSWORD` — any password you choose

+Redeploy after adding them.
+Visiting `/` will now prompt for that username/password (a plain browser login popup, nothing to build or maintain); every `/<slug>` page is untouched and needs no login.
+Leaving either variable unset keeps the directory open — this fails open, not closed, so forgetting to set them never locks you out by accident.

 ## Abuse protection